Eighty miles on the Sheltowee Trace National Recreation Trail!

 Sights along the way include overlooks, rock formations, caves, and arches.
 You know, the usual Kentucky/ Tennessee stuff.

 There is only one shelter along the way, so we will mostly be making our own camps in established sites or anywhere along the way with a flat spot.
-There are three pay campsites with very primitive amenities that are first-come first-serve that we could utilize if the timing is right.
+There are three two pay campsites with very primitive various amenities that we could utilize if the timing is right.
+Overall, we will have much less of a structured day-to-day.
+All timelines outlined on this website are rough estimates for the purpose of pacing.

 Water should be plentiful, especially the time of year that we are going.
 Much of the way the trace is following the Cumberland and other rivers.
 We will cross water frequently.
 Extra shoes with grip and that can be submerged are recommended.

-We will pass near one town, but any supplies are a several mile hitchhike away even then.
+We will pass near one town early on, but any supplies are a several mile hitchhike away even then.
+There is one potential re-supply spot at Bandy Creek Campground.
 Other hikers report sections of poorly maintained trail with overgrowth and downed trees.
 Poison ivy exists.
 Snakes exist.
 Bears exist.
+Ticks happen.
 Cell signals are sparse.
 Severe weather is possible.
 As I always say, never take this endeavor lightly.
 What we do is dangerous.